-Reykjavik, Iceland, 15 September 2017Should end of life care for incurable ill patients include the possibility of euthanasia or physician-assisted suicide?
+Reykjavik, Iceland, University of Iceland, 15 September 2017Should end of life care for incurable ill patients include the possibility of euthanasia or physician-assisted suicide?
 Assisted death or euthanasia are not allowed in any of the Nordic countries, however, surveys show that an increased proportion of the public supports this.

 Please note that the seminar is free of charge, but participants pay their own travel and accommodation costs.

 08.15-09.00 Registration and coffee

 09.00-09.15 Opening, welcome

 The experience from Canada, Netherlands, Belgium and Oregon.